-How You Can Make The Most Of Your Google Business Listing & Rank Higher Locally
+How You Can Make The Most Of Your Google Business Listing & Rank Higher Locally (Updated for 2023)

 By Scott Kasun

 Regardless of whether you are a local, regional, national or international company, the simple answer is YES.
-Local search is an integral element of a comprehensive digital marketing campaign, and Google My Business is a huge and ever-growing factor.
+Local search is an integral element of a comprehensive digital marketing campaign, and Google Business Profile is a huge and ever-growing factor.

-Google My Business Listings: The Basics
+Google Business Profile (formerly Google My Business) Listings: The Basics

 It’s important to note that even if you don’t want to bother, chances are that someone else will.
-This may shock some, but you don’t have to be a business owner – or even an employee – to create a Google My Business (GMB) listing.
+This may shock some, but you don’t have to be a business owner – or even an employee – to create a Google Business Profile (GBP) listing.
 Anybody with a Google account can make one from scratch or update an existing listing.
 So you’re in the game, whether you want to be or not.

 Also, keep in mind that this is free advertising for you from Google, and that’s never a bad thing.
 Yes, much of this traffic will be branded search, but anything you can do to make your company easier to reach is helpful, especially if you run a local business that serves people at your location.